jianqiaol/Project2-StreamCompaction/README.md

 A Study in Parallel Algorithms : Stream Compaction

-# PART 1 : REVIEW OF PREFIX SUM
-Given the definition of exclusive prefix sum, please write a serial CPU version of prefix sum.
-You may write this in the cpp file to separate this from the CUDA code you will be writing in your .cu file.

 # PART 2 : NAIVE PREFIX SUM
 We will now parallelize this the previous section's code.
 Recall from lecture that we can parallelize this using a series of kernel calls.
 In this portion,